GfSE/SAF-Specification/developing-saf/viewpoints/System-Context-Interaction-Viewpoint.md

 ## Example
 ![FFDS Context Interaction](../../diagrams/FFDS-Context-Interaction.svg)
 ## Purpose
 The System Context Interaction Viewpoint describes the System external behavior based on the exchange between Logical SOI and Logical Context Elements Usage within a specific System Context.
-It depicts the sequence of interactions between the Logical SOI, the Context Elements and the Exchanged Data Items needed to accomplish a given System Function.
+It depicts the sequence of interactions between the Logical SOI, the Context Elements and the Exchanged Domain Item Kinds needed to accomplish a given System Process.
+Note: The System Context Interaction Viewpoint may refine an System Use Case.
 ## Applicability
-The System Context Interaction Viewpoint supports "Prepare for Requirement Definition" activity included in "System Requirements Definition Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§ 4.3] and contributes to the identification of expected interactions with systems external to the SOI.
+The System Context Interaction Viewpoint supports the "Prepare for Requirement Definition" activity included in "System Requirements Definition Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§ 4.3] and contributes to the identification of expected interactions with systems external to the SOI.
 ## Stakeholder
 * [Acquirer](../../stakeholders.md#Acquirer)
 * [Customer](../../stakeholders.md#Customer)